ahmedalshameri86/ahmedalshameri86/Ahmadeem.md

 - 👋 Hi, I’m @ahmedalshameri86
 - 👀 I’m interested in paragliding
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on anyyhing interesting!
+- 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me by whatsapp +201002575319

 <!---